jsdealy/latin/notationes/infinitives.md

 - Present infinitives do not necessarily denote the actual present, but rather the same time as the main verb.
 (E.g., *dixerunt se esse innocentes* --- they said they were [then, at the time of their saying so] innocent).
-- The perfect and future infintives function analogously, relative past and future not absolutely, but relative to the main verb.
+- The perfect and future infintives function analogously, denoting past and future times not absolutely, but relative to the main verb.